Zwylair/BetterDiscordAutoInstaller/README.md

 ## About

 `BetterDiscordAutoInstaller` is a script that has the functionality of the official [BetterDiscord installer](https://betterdiscord.app/) of applying this mod on Discord (non canary, etc.).
-It automatically downloads `app.asar` file from the official [BetterDiscord GitHub repo](https://github.com/BetterDiscord/BetterDiscord) and adds into loading modules.
+It automatically downloads `betterdiscord.asar` file from the official [BetterDiscord GitHub repo](https://github.com/BetterDiscord/BetterDiscord) and adds into loading modules.

 `BetterDiscordAutoInstaller` also allows you to add it to autostart, without having to run it manually every time (only Windows for now).